pastcompute/lca2015-openhardware/README.md

 * `demoB` -- firmware of OpenWRT with grsecurity patches applied but not yet enabled
 * `demoC` -- firmware of OpenWRT with grsecurity patches applied and enabled

+Working versions of the files are already in git for the purpose of expediting the demo...

 The script will also try and copy the files into `/srv/tftp` if it exists.

 Preparing for downloads